Sleep paralysis: Diagnosis

 Sleep paralysis is mainly diagnosed via clinical interview and ruling out other potential sleep disorders that could account for the feelings of paralysis.
 Several measures are available to reliably diagnose or screen (Munich Parasomnia Screening) for recurrent isolated sleep paralysis.

 Diagnosis

 Episodes of sleep paralysis can occur in the context of several medical conditions (e.g., narcolepsy, hypokalemia).
 When episodes occur independent of these conditions or substance use, it is termed "isolated sleep paralysis" (ISP).
 When ISP episodes are more frequent and cause clinically significant distress or interference, it is classified as "recurrent isolated sleep paralysis" (RISP).
-Episodes of sleep paralysis, regardless of classification, are generally short (1–6 minutes), but longer episodes have been documented.
+Episodes of sleep paralysis, regardless of classification, are generally short (1–6 minutes), but longer episodes also have been documented.

 It can be difficult to differentiate between cataplexy brought on by narcolepsy and true sleep paralysis, because the two phenomena are physically indistinguishable.
 The best way to differentiate between the two is to note when the attacks occur most often.
 Narcolepsy attacks are more common when the individual is falling asleep; ISP and RISP attacks are more common upon awakening.